Circle the Wagons and Check it Out

 A few times, on flights back into Bradley, the pilot will say something like, “those farmed fields of green below with the billowing white covers are tobacco fields.”
 Gasps of confusion erupt throughout the cabin.

-Then I step up and note the 18 museums everyone can visit to learn all about the Connecticut River Valley’s rich tobacco farming history and how our broadleaf stuff is used in the best cigars in the world to this very day.
+Then I stand up and note the 18 museums everyone can visit to learn all about the Connecticut River Valley’s rich tobacco farming history and how our broadleaf stuff is used in the best cigars in the world to this very day.

 People love when I do that*.